 Connect

 Using your mobile in Barbados will hit you with international charges.
 You can buy a local SIM card at the airport, cruise ship terminal, or any tourist strip.
-Mobile data is quite expensive, with 20GB for 30 days costing 100 BBD (50 USD), but the coverage seems to have improved since 2022.
+Mobile data is expensive.

 There are two mobile carriers, Flow (formerly Lime) and Digicel.
 Neither of them care to show a coverage map, and Nperf data doesn't cover the island.
 In general 4G/Wi-Fi is good in Bridgetown, on the south and west coasts, and along the main highways, so that Bajan motorists can yap to each other about how it should be made illegal while driving.
+Flow are rolling out 5G across the island during 2026.
 There is patchy coverage out in central and eastern parts, so either use the hotel or cafe connection, or put the damn thing away and have a holiday instead.

 Go next